dymmond/edgy/docs/shell.md

 Who never needed to load a few database models ina command line  or have the need to do it so and got stuck trying to do it and wasted a lot of time?

-Well, Saffier gives you that possibility completely out of the box and ready to use with your application models.
+Well, Edgy gives you that possibility completely out of the box and ready to use with your application models.

 !!!
 Warning